rosewarnedm/satAIre/README.md

 ## December 31 2025

-What tool hath been wrought
+A tool

 ![](assets/Starmer_tool.jpg)

-Starmer snr was a toolmaker...
-What do toolmaker's make?
+Starmer snr was a toolmaker... every job needs a good tool - is this one suited to the job in hand?